For All Mankind (TV series): Season 3 original soundtrack

+Season 4 original soundtrack

 Release

-The first season of For All Mankind premiered on Apple TV+ on November 1, 2019, and consisted of 10 episodes, releasing weekly until December 20, 2019.
-The second season premiered on February 19, 2021, and consisted of 10 episodes, releasing weekly until April 23, 2021.
-The third season premiered on June 10, 2022, and consisted of 10 episodes, releasing weekly until August 12, 2022.
+The first season of For All Mankind premiered on Apple TV+ on November 1, 2019, and consisted of 10 episodes, released weekly until December 20, 2019.
+The second season premiered on February 19, 2021, and consisted of 10 episodes, released weekly until April 23, 2021.
+The third season premiered on June 10, 2022, and consisted of 10 episodes, released weekly until August 12, 2022.
+The fourth season premiered on November 10, 2023, and consisted of 10 episodes, released weekly until January 12, 2024.

 Marketing

 On February 11, 2021, ahead of the season two premiere, Apple released an augmented reality iOS application on the App Store called For All Mankind: Time Capsule.
 The application walks users through the decade-long gap between seasons one and two, showing the relationship between astronauts Gordo and Tracy Stevens, and their son Danny Stevens.
 At the 73rd Primetime Creative Arts Emmy Awards, For All Mankind: Time Capsule won an award for Outstanding Innovation in Interactive Programming.

-For season two, Apple released a podcast titled For All Mankind: The Official Podcast, produced in partnership with At Will Media, releasing every two weeks starting February 19, 2021.
+For season two, Apple released a podcast titled For All Mankind: The Official Podcast, produced in partnership with At Will Media, released every two weeks starting February 19, 2021.
 It is hosted by Krys Marshall, who plays Danielle Poole, and features behind-the-scenes looks and interviews with scientists, former astronauts, and the cast and crew of For All Mankind.

 For season three, Apple released a companion video series titled The Science behind For All Mankind for corresponding episodes from season 3.
 It is hosted by Wrenn Schmidt, who plays Margo Madison, and has her explain and breakdown the scientific topics shown on the series.

 Reception

-Season 1
+Critical response

 The first season of For All Mankind received generally positive reviews.
-The review aggregator website Rotten Tomatoes reported a 74% approval rating with an average rating of 7/10, based on 54 reviews.
+The review aggregator website Rotten Tomatoes reported a 75% approval rating with an average rating of 7/10, based on 56 reviews.
 The website's critical consensus reads, "Though it shoots for the Moon and falls somewhere in orbit, For All Mankind's impressive vision of history has the potential for real liftoff if it leans into the things that set it apart instead of settling for more of the same."
 Metacritic, which uses a weighted average, assigned a score of 65 out of 100 based on 22 critics, indicating "generally favorable reviews".

-Season 2

-On Rotten Tomatoes, the second season has a 100% approval rating with an average rating of 7.5/10, based on 22 reviews.
+The second season has a 100% approval rating on Rotten Tomatoes, with an average rating of 7.5/10, based on 27 reviews.
 The website's critical consensus reads, "For All Mankind's sophomore flight isn't without its hiccups, but compelling character work and a renewed sense of wonder make for thrilling viewing."
 On Metacritic, it has a weighted score of 75 out of 100 based on 7 reviews, indicating "generally favorable reviews".